-Date: Signature of Witness Signature of Parent/Legal Guardian Printed Name of Witness Printed Name of Parent/Legal Guardian Address Address Date: Date: Signature of Witness Signature of Parent/Legal Guardian Signature of Parent/Legal Guardian Printed Name of Parent/Legal Guardian Signature of Witness

-NOTE: This form must be signed by ALL custodial parents or legal guardians of a child who is under the age of 19 years.

-Student Acknowledgment: I understand that there are inherent risks involved with international travel.
+Date: Signature of Witness Signature of Parent/Legal Guardian Printed Name of Witness Printed Name of Parent/Legal Guardian Address Address Date: Signature of Witness Signature of Parent/Legal Guardian Printed Name of Witness Printed Name of Parent/Legal Guardian Address Address NOTE: This form must be signed by ALL custodial parents or legal guardians of a child who is under the age of 19 years.
+Student Acknowledgment : I understand that there are inherent risks involved with international travel.
 With my parents, I have discussed my parent's expectations, the school's expectations, and the other countries' expectations for my behaviour while on the trip.
 I agree to follow the instructions of the educator-in-charge, abide by the school's code of conduct and follow the applicable laws of any countries visited during this trip.
 Student Signature